cgencer/EQueue-docs/03-Setup.md

 - Separate the parents deck into two piles by gender and shuffle these.
 Deal out two parent persona cards (as father and mother) and stash the rest back into the box; they won't be used within this game.

-- Shuffle the partners deck and lay out 5 partners in a row.
+- Separate the inheritance tiles into two piles by type, shuffle these and put them as two  down-facing stacks.
+Each player draws two from these for their parents which will be laid out openly in front of the player.
+Remove the remaining inheritance tiles for parents as they won't be required anymore.

-- Shuffle the pattern tiles and create a down-facing pile.
-Each player draws two from these as inherited patterns.
-These are laid out openly in front of the player.
+- Shuffle the partners deck and lay out 5 partners in a row, leaving the rest as a down-facing stack.
+Put the stack of inheritance tiles nearby the partners deck.
+Remember to draw an inheritance tile whenever a partner is being added to a player.

 - Shuffle the event cards and deal each player 6.